 (c) pipeline licences granted pursuant to the Petroleum Pipelines Act 1969 (WA).

-(3) For the purposes of section 114(3)(g) of the Act, information identifying persons authorised to pay stamp duty under a special tax return arrangement may be disclosed to the chief executive officer of the Department of Land Information.
+(3) For the purposes of section 114(3)(g) of the Act, information identifying persons authorised to pay stamp duty under a special tax return arrangement may be disclosed to the chief executive officer of the Western Australian Land Information Authority.

 (4) For the purposes of section 114(3)(g) of the Act, the Commissioner may disclose to the Pastoral Lands Board information that was disclosed to or obtained by the Commissioner under the Stamp Act 1921 about the affairs of persons who are or were pastoral lessees within the meaning of section 3(1) of the Land Administration Act 1997.

 [Regulation 13 amended in Gazette 7 May 2004 p.
-1413.]
+1413; 22 Dec 2006 p.
+5811.]

 14. Service on the Commissioner (section 115)